-- If you have a very bad burn or cut.
+- If your child has an animal bite, a deep puncture wound, or a very bad burn or cut.

-- If you have belly pain, nausea, throwing up, fever, chills, sores on your genitals, or bad-smelling discharge.
-Talk with your doctor.
+- If your child has signs of pelvic inflammatory disease (PID) like belly pain, nausea, throwing up, fever, chills, sores on the genitals, or bad-smelling discharge.

-- If you have just been exposed to a sexually transmitted disease (STD).
+- If your child has just been exposed to a sexually transmitted disease (STD).

 - If signs get worse or last for more than 7 days, talk with the doctor.